erayerdin/pyairmore/docs/source/session.rst

 .. note::

     Remember!
-All aspects covered in subsections are already managed by ``Service`` objects.
+All aspects except `is_application_open` covered in subsections are already managed by ``Service`` objects.
     However, these might be needed if you intend to contribute to the main project, or simply extend a functionality that you have not found in the core library.

 Is Server Running?
 ------------------